berkeley-dsep-infra/hubploy/docs/howto/hubploy-deploy-jupyterhub-repo-setup.rst

 You can customize your hub in two major ways:

 #.
-Customize the hub image. `repo2docker`_ is used to build the image, so you can put any of the `supported configuration files`_ under ``deployments/<hub-image>/image``.
+Customize the hub image. `repo2docker`_ is used to build the image, so you can put any of the `
+supported configuration files`_ under ``deployments/<hub-image>/image``.
 You *must* make a git commit after modifying this for ``hubploy build <hub-name> --push --check-registry`` to work, since it uses the commit hash as the image tag.

 #.
 Customize hub configuration with various YAML files.

-   #. ``hub/values.yaml`` is common to *all* hubs that exist in this repo (multiple hubs can live under ``deployments/``).
+   #. ``hub/values.yaml`` is common to *all* hubs that exist in this repo (multiple hubs can live
+   under ``deployments/``).

-   #. ``deployments/<hub-name>/config/common.yaml`` is where most of the config specific to each hub should go.
+   #. ``deployments/<hub-name>/config/common.yaml`` is where most of the config specific to each
+   hub should go.
 Examples include memory / cpu limits, home directory definitions, etc

-   #. ``deployments/<hub-name>/config/staging.yaml`` and ``deployments/<hub-name>/config/prod.yaml`` are files specific to the staging & prod versions of the hub.
+   #. ``deployments/<hub-name>/config/staging.yaml`` and ``deployments/<hub-name>/config/prod.yaml
+   `` are files specific to the staging & prod versions of the hub.
 These should be *as minimal as possible*.
 Ideally, only DNS entries, IP addresses, should be here.

-   #. ``deployments/<hub-name>/secrets/staging.yaml`` and ``deployments/<hub-name>/secrets/prod.yaml`` should contain information that mustn't be public.
-This would be proxy / hub secret tokens, any authentication tokens you have, etc. These files *must* be protected by something like `git-crypt <https://github.com/AGWA/git-crypt>`_ or `sops <https://github.com/mozilla/sops`_. **THIS REPO TEMPLATE DOES NOT HAVE THIS PROTECTION SET UP YET**
+   #. ``deployments/<hub-name>/secrets/staging.yaml`` and ``deployments/<hub-name>/secrets/
+   prod.yaml`` should contain information that mustn't be public.
+This would be proxy / hub secret tokens, any authentication tokens you have, etc. These files *must* be protected by something like `git-crypt <https://github.com/AGWA/git-crypt>`_ or `sops <https://github.com/mozilla/ sops`_. **THIS REPO TEMPLATE DOES NOT HAVE THIS PROTECTION SET UP YET**

 You can customize the staging hub, deploy it with ``hubploy deploy <hub-name> hub staging``, and iterate until you like how it behaves.

 Step 4: Build and Push the Image
 ================================

 1. Make sure tha appropriate docker credential helper is installed, so hubploy can push to the registry you need.

-   For AWS, you need `docker-ecr-credential-helper <https://github.com/awslabs/amazon-ecr-credential-helper>`_ For Google Cloud, you need the `gcloud commandline tool <https://cloud.google.com/sdk/>`_
+   For AWS, you need `docker-ecr-credential-helper <https://github.com/awslabs/ amazon-ecr-credential-helper>`_
+   For Google Cloud, you need the `gcloud commandline tool <https://cloud.google.com/sdk/>`_

 2. Make sure you are in your repo's root directory, so hubploy can find the directory structure it expects.

 3. Build and push the image to the registry